 While in school, I started to teach myself HTML & CSS, and used these skills to build out small micro sites for several journalism projects.
 That served as my first introduction to digital design, and the principles of user experience.

-From there, I worked as a web designer for a large online retailer, and then was lucky enough to find the position at BriteCore.
+From there, I worked as a web designer for a large online-only retailer, and then was lucky enough to find a position as BriteCore’s first product designer.
 For full details about my experience, you can check out my LinkedIn profile, or read my case studies.

-As far as other interests go, the farm does keep Megan and I busy, but I also enjoy woodworking (I built a chicken coop!), reading (usually non-fiction), and video games (playing mostly Stellaris now).
+As far as other interests go, the farm does keep Megan and I busy, but I also enjoy woodworking (I built a chicken coop!), reading (usually non-fiction), and video games (playing mostly Breath of the Wild now).